louishuyng/app-switcher/README.md

 2. Product > Archive to create a release build.
 3. Export as a macOS app or DMG for easy installation.

+## Note:
+When set permission you need to quit the app and reopen then keymap can work perfectly

 ---

 ## Download